json-schema-org/website/pages/overview/what-is-jsonschema.md

 While JSON Schema provides the language, validating a JSON [instance](https://json-schema.org/learn/glossary#instance) against a [schema](https://json-schema.org/learn/glossary#schema) requires a JSON Schema [validator](https://json-schema.org/implementations#validators).
 The JSON validator checks if the JSON documents conform to the schema.

-JSON validators are tools that implement the JSON Schema specification.
+JSON Schema Validators are tools that implement the JSON Schema specification.
 Such tooling enables easy integration of JSON Schema into projects of any size.

 ![How JSON Schema works](/img/json_schema.svg)